ICAN is operated by a small full time staff and supported by a dedicated volunteer base that ensures the quality and strength of the program.

 Email | Phone: (317) 672-3861

-Dino has a bachelor’s degree in social work, over 30 years of event management, and has been a volunteer for ICAN since 2006.
+Dino has a bachelor’s degree in social work, over 40 years of event management and fundraising, and began as a volunteer with ICAN in 2007.
 She began a paid role with the organization in 2012 to help plan and coordinate the 10th Anniversary Decade of Dogs Celebration in November of 2012.
-Dino is the ‘master juggler’ ICAN needs to develop supportors, events and the organization’s communications.
-She loves dogs, all shapes, sizes and colors!
+Dino is the ‘master juggler’ ICAN needs to develop supporters, events and the organization’s communications.
+She loves dogs, all shapes, sizes, and colors but her black golden-lab named Marj, has a huge piece of her heart!

 For questions regarding marketing, donor relations, outreach/speaking requests, dog sponsorships, ICAN special events (e.g. Puppy Love, Wine and Wags, Bingo), media inquiries, please contact Dino.